 notice explains the reason(s) for the formal determination and advises the claimant

-it may be preferable to process a case to a disallowance rather than as a WD.
+may be preferable to process a case to a disallowance rather than as a WD.

-withdrawing the claim after the disallowance:
+the claim after the disallowance:

 The subsequent application (if any) may not cover the same retroactive period as the

 Forward the signed statement with the WD request to the appropriate PC.
 Refer to GN 00206.014 for WD request after adjudication.